goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 4.5 Avoid global test fixtures and seeds, add data per-test

-**TL;DR:** To prevent test coupling and easily reason about the test flow, each test should add and act on its own set of DB rows.
+**אמ;לק:** To prevent test coupling and easily reason about the test flow, each test should add and act on its own set of DB rows.
 Whenever a test needs to pull or assume the existence of some DB data - it must explicitly add that data and avoid mutating any other records

 **Otherwise:** Consider a scenario where deployment is aborted due to failing tests, team is now going to spend precious investigation time that ends in a sad conclusion: the system works well, the tests however interfere with each other and break the build